Ken Finch, President/CEO

 Penny L. Johnson, Senior Vice President/CFO

-Since 2007, Johnson served as the Vice President and Chief Financial Officer of Metroplex Adventist Hospital in Killeen, where her professional accomplishments include playing a key role in the hospital’s expansion of services that included a new emergency department, a dedicated Women’s Services Center, neonatal services and development of a major medical office building and endoscopy center in partnership with Scott & White Healthcare.
+Before joining Texas Health Huguley in 2011, Johnson served as the Vice President and Chief Financial Officer of Metroplex Adventist Hospital for four years, where her professional accomplishments include playing a key role in the hospital’s expansion of services that included a new emergency department, a dedicated Women’s Services Center, neonatal services and development of a major medical office building and endoscopy center in partnership with Scott & White Healthcare.

 Tammy Collier, R.N., CNAA, BC, Vice President/CNO